Cats and Coyotes

 In these cases, most owners keep their cats indoors because of the risk of predation by coyotes.
 Outdoors cats must co-exist with coyotes as best they can.

-There is little data on the risk to cats from coyotes or even the extent to which populations overlap.
-A fascinating study of free-roaming cats in Chicago (Gehrt et al 2013) provides answers to these questions.
+There is little data on the risk to cats from coyotes or the extent populations overlap.
+A fascinating study of free-roaming cats in Chicago (Gehrt et al 2013) provides some answers.

-Free-roaming cats (rather than pet cats) were the focus.
+Savvy free-roaming cats (not pet cats) were the focus.

-Traps, baited with canned cat food, were set up at the study locations and checked at least once, usually twice, a day.
-One of the sites was close to a cat colony, where a local Trap Neuter and Return group kept an eye on the cats.
-Any cats that appeared to be owned – for example, because they were in excellent condition, or wearing a collar – were released and excluded from the study.
+Traps baited with canned cat food were set up at the study locations and checked twice a day.
+One of the sites was close to a cat colony, where a local Trap Neuter, Return group kept an eye on the cats.
+Any cats that appeared to be owned or wearing a collar were released and excluded from the study.

-Cats that were considered ‘feral’ were sedated, weighed, measured, and blood samples were taken to test for four infectious diseases: feline leukemia (FeLV), FIV, feline heartworm, and toxoplasma gondii.
-Then they were fitted with radio collars and released in the evening, after they had come round from the sedative.
+Cats that were considered ‘feral’ were sedated, weighed, measured, and blood samples were taken to test for infectious diseases: feline leukemia (FeLV), FIV, feline heartworm, and toxoplasma gondii.
+Then they were fitted with radio collars and released in the evening.

 The scientists tracked the cats at night using the radio-collars.
 This is the time of day that free-ranging cats are most active (although we know that owned cats adapt their routines to those of their owners).